8 Ways to Build and Improve Your Personal Credit Score

 First, remember to be patient when repairing your credit score.
 Rome wasn’t built in a day, and the same adage applies here.
 Your quest to obtain credit lines to build your business is achievable; stay committed, and you’ll see the benefits unfold over time.

-The following seven steps aren’t an inclusive list of how you can improve your score, but they are recognized by many experts to be the most important steps in building your personal credit.
+The following eight steps aren’t an inclusive list of how you can improve your score, but they are recognized by many experts to be the most important steps in building your personal credit.
 Take them to heart when reviewing your personal credit score and credit-use habits.

 1. Employ a credit reporting service.
 Signing up with a credit reporting service can be very important for repairing your credit and receiving identity theft alerts.
 The company will give you constant updates regarding your credit and allow you to pull regular credit reports to observe any activity on your credit profile.
 It may even offer services to remove negative items from your credit.
 However, it’s important to do your research and use a reputable, affordable company with a proven track record.
 Historically, this industry has been fraught with scam artists and frauds.